-St. David's Women's Center of Texas is a facility dedicated to providing the best possible experience for new mothers and their babies.
-Whether you are sailing through your pregnancy, or are experiencing issues that put you at a higher risk for complications, the staff at the St. David's Women's Center of Texas is extremely skilled at managing all situations.
+Our labor and delivery teams are dedicated to providing the best possible experience for new mothers and their babies.
+Whether you are sailing through your pregnancy, or are experiencing issues that put you at a higher risk for complications, our staff is extremely skilled at managing all situations.

 What is high risk?